 As additional consideration for the Agent's entering into the SPA Amendment, FFIE has also issued to the Agent a warrant to purchase ten (10) shares of Class A Common Stock (the "Adjustment Warrant").
 The terms of the Adjustment Warrants are the same as the SPA Warrants described above, except that the Adjustment Warrant (i) has an exercise price equal to \$0.50 per share and (ii) does not have the optional repurchase provision described above if stock trades above \$15.00 per share.
-The full ratchet anti-dilution provision in the Notes held by the ATW Investors was waived in connection with the Adjustment Warrant.
+The full ratchet anti-dilution provision in the SPA Warrants held as of the date of the SPA Amendment by the ATW Investors was waived in connection with the Adjustment Warrant.